 The laws in your state and the reason for your suspension dictate how long the suspension will show up on your driving record.

-For example, in New York, a suspension remains on a driver’s record for four years from the date the suspension was ended.
-The DMV uses the year when the suspension ended, not the year in which it began.
+For example, in New York, a suspension remains on a driver’s record for four years from the date the suspension ended.
+The New York DMV uses the year when the suspension ended, not the year it began.

-What happens if you already have insurance when your license is suspended?
+What if you have insurance when your license is suspended?

 If you are in the middle of your policy term, and your policy does not contain an exclusionary clause for driver suspensions, you likely will remain covered until the end of your term.

 Insurance companies usually don’t review your driving record in the middle of your policy term.
-And there are only a few states that allow midterm cancellations due to a suspended license.
+And only a few states allow midterm cancellations due to a suspended license.

 However, you should still contact your insurer and read the fine print of your auto insurance policy.
 Increasingly, insurers are adding conditions to policies to address the problem of suspended drivers getting behind the wheel.

-Typically, it will say that if you don’t report within 60 days that a driver in your household has had his or her license suspended, then that person is not covered by your policy.
+Typically, it will say that if you don’t report within 60 days that a driver in your household has suspended his or her license, then that person is not covered by your policy.

-Also, bear in mind that car insurance companies usually check your driving record upon the renewal of your policy and may deem you a high-risk driver and refuse to renew your policy when the term is up.
+Also, remember that car insurance companies usually check your driving record upon the renewal of your policy and may deem you a high-risk driver and refuse to renew your policy when the term is up.

 You should be notified if that’s the case.
-Insurance companies are required to send you a notice informing you that your coverage is to be suspended at some future date, typically at least 30 days out.
+Insurance companies must notify you that your coverage will be suspended at some future date, typically at least 30 days out.

 To obtain an SR-22, you must go through an auto insurance company that offers the filing (not all do) and buy a policy with at least your state’s minimum limits.
-Once you have the form filed, you’ll need to maintain the related insurance coverage for the state-mandated period.
+Once the form is filed, you must maintain the related insurance coverage for the state-mandated period.

 What happens to my car while my license is suspended?

-If your license will be reinstated before your next policy renewal, you may be able to just keep your car parked until you get your license reinstated.
+If your license is reinstated before your next policy renewal, you can keep your car parked until then.

 A long-term suspension typically poses more problems.
 Insurance companies calculate rates, in part, based on the record of a licensed driver.
-If you don’t have a license – or at least an imminent reinstatement – you will likely be refused coverage.
+You will likely be refused coverage if you don’t have a license – or at least an imminent reinstatement.

-Liability car insurance is required for registered cars (except for in New Hampshire) and if you are still making payments on the car, your lender will require that you keep collision and comprehensive coverage on it as well.
+Liability car insurance is required for registered cars in most states, and if you are still making payments on the vehicle, your lender will require that you keep collision and comprehensive coverage on it as well.

-One option, if you are still making car payments, is to find an insurance company that will allow you to designate another driver as the primary operator and exclude yourself from coverage.
+If you are still making car payments, one option is to find an insurance company that will allow you to designate another driver as the primary operator and exclude yourself from coverage.
 Not every company will do this, but many will.